Isaiah 58 – The Blessing of True Worship

 The Restorer of Streets to Dwell In.

 a.
 Then your light shall break forth like the morning: If God’s people would couple their fasting with lives of righteousness and love, then they would see their prayers answered.
-They would have lives full of light, full of healing, full of righteousness, full of the glory of the LORD.
-When they called out to God, then the LORD will answer.
+They would have lives full of light, full of healing, full of righteousness, full of the glory of the Lord.
+When they call out to God, then the Lord will answer.

 i.
 Failing to do these are sins of omission.
 They are things that we should have done, yet we have not.
 If we will walk right with God, we must open our eyes and do what is our loving duty before Him.